dladd/pyFormex/sphinx/index.rst

 However, since partial documentation is better than none, we decided to make this preliminary version available to the general public, to ease the use of pyFormex.
-The :doc:`refman` is automatically generated from the docstrings in the Python source, so this might best reflect the latest development version of the software.
+The :doc:`refman` is automatically generated from the docstrings in the Python source, so that might best reflect the latest development version of the software.

-The new documentation is currently only available in HTML format.
+The new documentation is available in HTML format for interactive browsing.
+A `PDF version`_ of the full documentation set can be downloaded from our FTP server.

 **Parts of the documentation**